Objective 12: Frost Tower Website Checkup - 2021 SANS Holiday Hack Challenge

 Notes:

-• I’m using kali linux here, so the mysql server is set up by default with a root user with no password, provided that you use sudo to call mysql.
+to initialize it. - I’m using kali linux here, so the mysql server is set up by default with a root user with no password, provided that you use sudo to call mysql.
 Your environment may vary.

-• You might have to run systemctl start mysql to start the database service if your mysql server isn’t already started.
+to start the database service if your mysql server isn’t already started.

 Running the Web Server

-Now that everything’s all set up, we can just run the server.js file
+Now that everything’s all set up, we can just run the server.js

 node server.js